M7-TROJAN/Back-End/Learning/EF/README.md

    dotnet add package Microsoft.EntityFrameworkCore.Tools
    ```

+   ### How to Open .NET CLI
+   The .NET CLI (Command-Line Interface) is a cross-platform toolchain for developing, building, running, and publishing .NET applications.
+It provides a set of commands that you can use to perform various tasks related to .NET development from the command line.
+   You can access the .NET CLI through your terminal or command prompt.
+Here’s how to do it:

+   1. **On Windows**:
+      - Open the Start menu and search for "Command Prompt" or "Windows Terminal".
+      - You can also open "PowerShell" by right-clicking on the Start menu and selecting "Windows PowerShell".

+   2. **On macOS**:
+      - Open the "Terminal" application.
+You can find it in Applications > Utilities or search for it using Spotlight.

+   3. **On Linux**:
+      - Open your preferred terminal application.
+This could be GNOME Terminal, Konsole, xterm, etc.

+   ### Installing .NET SDK

+   Before you can use the .NET CLI, you need to have the .NET SDK installed on your machine.
+You can download it from the [.NET download page](https://dotnet.microsoft.com/download).

+   ### Using the .NET CLI to Add Packages

+   Once you have the .NET SDK installed and your terminal or command prompt open, you can use the following commands to add the necessary packages to your project.

+   1. Navigate to your project directory using the `cd` command.
+For example:
+      ```sh
+      cd path\to\your\project
+      ```

+   2. Run the following commands to add the required Entity Framework Core packages:
+      ```sh
+      dotnet add package Microsoft.EntityFrameworkCore
+      dotnet add package Microsoft.EntityFrameworkCore.SqlServer
+      dotnet add package Microsoft.EntityFrameworkCore.Tools
+      ```

+   These commands will download and install the packages from NuGet, a package manager for .NET.

+   ### Example

+   Let’s assume your project is located in `C:\Projects\MyApp`:

+   1. Open Command Prompt, Windows PowerShell, or Windows Terminal.
+   2. Navigate to your project directory:
+      ```sh
+      cd C:\Projects\MyApp
+      ```
+   3. Add the Entity Framework Core packages:
+      ```sh
+      dotnet add package Microsoft.EntityFrameworkCore
+      dotnet add package Microsoft.EntityFrameworkCore.SqlServer
+      dotnet add package Microsoft.EntityFrameworkCore.Tools
+      ```

+   After running these commands, the packages will be added to your project, and you'll be ready to use Entity Framework Core.

 2. **Using Visual Studio**:
    - Right-click on your project in Solution Explorer.
    - Select "Manage NuGet Packages."